yuxluo/umtri_label/README.rst

 ATTENTION
 ------------------
-Only Ubuntu, Debian and Deepin are officially supported at this moment.
+Only Linux(Ubuntu, Debian, Deepin) and macOS are officially supported at this moment.
 Binaries for macOS and Windows is scheduled to be released at a later date.

 Configuration